JacksonBurns/astartes/README.md

   sampler = 'kennard_stone',  # any of the supported samplers
 )
 ```

+> **Note**
+> Extrapolation sampling algorithms will return an additional set of arrays (the cluster labels) which will result in a `ValueError: too many values to unpack` if not called properly.
+See the [`split_comparisons` Google colab demo](https://colab.research.google.com/github/JacksonBurns/astartes/blob/main/examples/split_comparisons/split_comparisons.ipynb) for a full explanation.

 That's all you need to get started with `astartes`!
 The next sections include more examples and some demo notebooks you can try in your browser.